dbernheisel/tiyd-rails-2015-08.github.io/during/week9.md

 Students should be comfortable with the following at the end of this week:

+* Development on large teams
 * OAuth
 * Capybara
-* Memory Optimizations
-* Visualizations with D3
+* Visualizations with d3.js
-* Refactoring for Skinny Models
 * Non-Rails Frameworks

 ## Important Links